The Data Problem in Higher Ed

 Source: Tambellini Group.

-Tackling this problem is a long-term activity (a program), not a single project where a single problem is “solved.”
+Tackling the data management problem is a long-term activity (a program), not a single project where a single problem is “solved.”
 Creating a structure that aligns critical strategic questions to the buildup of data management capabilities can organically create and develop maturity with institutional data.
-These issues cannot be resolved with a simple fix.
+These issues cannot be resolved with a simple fix, but also do not require decades of committee meetings to “define all the data” or a massive data warehouse at the beginning.

-Leaders must be focused on a long pathway to solving the structural issues in their processes, organization, culture, and technology to enable data insights.
+Higher education leaders must be focused on a long pathway to solving the structural issues in their processes, organization, culture, and technology to enable data insights while solving the critical data-related problems of the present.
 This focus has never been more critical than at the current time, and it may be the key to long-term institutional success in retention, program offerings, hiring strategies, and many other forward-looking questions.

 Share Article: